sanger-pathogens/assorted-sub-workflows/README.md

 ### Retrieving reads from ENA

-Sequencing data generated historically by Sanger or at other instutions can be obtained through the ENA (if the data has been made publicly available).
+Sequencing data generated historically by Sanger or at other institutions can be obtained through the ENA (if the data has been made publicly available).
 This is possible by supplying the `--manifest_ena` option with a file (manifest) of ENA accessions.
 The accession type (`run`, `sample` or `study`) must be declared using `--accession_type`.
 Files of mixed accession types are not supported.

 ### Saving (or not saving) Fastq files